garrandall/popular-music-data/tracks/you-re-the-one-the-vogues.md

 Baby, you're the one that I love

 Keep me in your heart, never let us part
-Ooh, never leave me, please don't deceive me
+Oh, never leave me, please don't deceive me
 I want you only, you must believe me

 You're the one that I long to kiss